katholiek-onderwijs-vlaanderen/sri2postgres/README.md

         }
     ]

-And you want to save just RED cars then you have to write your customFilter like:
+And you want to save just RED cars then you have to write your customFilter with, at least, this 3 mandatory methods:

     function CustomFilter (){